Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Results

 \subsubsection{Peer characteristics}

 We asked participants what characteristics of peer sites would make them want to read and engage with that site.
 The most selected characteristic was a similar diagnosis or symptoms (84\%), a theme echoed in more specific free responses e.g. ``neurological conditions'' and a participant calling shared diagnosis the \textit{most} important characteristic.
 A majority of respondents indicated that similar treatments (54\%) and high-quality writing (51\%) were important.
-Free responses indicated a desire for ``inspirational'', ``honest'' writing with specific details that shows ``positive and negative aspects''.
-One participant wanted to see \textit{``multiple posts all the way through death.
-I wanted to see what I would probably be writing as time progressed.
-A glimpse into the future if you will.''} Fewer respondents indicated that having the same caregiver relationship with the patient was important, although that checkbox was only relevant for non-patient respondents.
+Free responses indicated a desire for ``inspirational'', ``honest'' writing with specific details that show ``positive and negative aspects'': a ``glimpse into the future''.
+Fewer respondents (32\%) indicated that having the same caregiver relationship with the patient was important, although that checkbox was only relevant for non-patient respondents.
 25\% of respondents indicated that geography was important; one specified sharing the same hospital as a relevant characteristic.
 Few selected similar cultural background (14\%): a divergence from prior work~\cite{embuldeniya_experience_2013}, although the question may have been phrased too euphemistically to elicit specific preferences about e.g. age, gender, and ethnicity.
-Three participants specifically identified age of the author or patient as a relevant detail.
-Two participants listed shared social context as important characteristics, such as already knowing the person or having ``common friendships''.
-One participant said they sought Spanish-language updates, while another said they were looking for sites authored by healthcare professionals.
-These responses provide evidence for the types of peer recommendations that are perceived as most useful and acceptable by CaringBridge users---as well as indicating that preferences are diverse, necessitating personalization.